Saint John, New Brunswick: Architecture

 Saint John, especially in its Uptown region, features a multitude of architectural styles spanning from the 19th and early 20th centuries, with residences and buildings containing Victorian, Romanesque Revival, and Second Empire architectural styles.
-Over time, the city would see the use of Georgian, Greek Revival, Gothic Revival, Italianate, Second Empire and Queen Anne style architecture.
+Over time, the city saw the use of Georgian, Greek Revival, Gothic Revival, Italianate, Second Empire and Queen Anne style architecture.

-As Saint John rebuilt from the Great Fire in 1877, buildings would start to be constructed using brick and stone rather than wood.
+As Saint John rebuilt from the Great Fire in 1877, buildings started to be constructed using brick and stone rather than wood.
 During the late 19th to early 20th centuries, the most popular styles in the city were Queen Anne and Romanesque architecture.
 In 1911, a proposed city hall was to share Gothic and Second Empire architectural styles.
-Over time, the city would no longer adopt some of these styles.
+Over time, the city ceased adopting some of these styles.
 Buildings in Saint John also feature stone carvings and sculptures.

-In 1982, Saint John introduced the Trinity Royal Heritage Conservation Area, which serves to preserve historic districts and buildings in the city.
+In 1982, Saint John introduced the Trinity Royal Heritage Conservation Area, which works to preserve historic districts and buildings in the city.
 The Saint John Preservation Areas By-Law regulates exterior work done to these properties in a way that preserves the historic architecture in buildings built prior to 1915.

 List of notable buildings in Saint John: